The salary cap amount for each half year is calculated as follows:

 July – December = 184 days

 - These calculation amounts could vary slightly due to rounding each period.
-If you hover over the CAP? mark for a project on the effort report, you can see exactly what amount is being used each period.
+Click the CAP? mark for a project on the effort report to see exactly what amount is being used each period.

 - This is the amount that the percentage of actual pay, which is based on the cap, is being calculated against.
 It will, with small variance, again due to rounding, match the Effort Report Worksheet final figure.

 - The system now also calculates the minimal cost share by using the actual salary amount before the cap to calculate, in essence, what the pay would have been without the imposed cap.

 - To get total salary for an individual in ECRT, go to the Certification Payroll Report.
 Double the total at the bottom of the report, for example: $142,695.48 = ~ ½ of total base of $285,391.